burnt-labs/xion-brale-demo/README.md

 **Key constraints:**
 - **Plaid is mandatory** for pulling money from banks (ACH debit).
 No Plaid = no bank pulls.
 - **$50k max** per transaction.
-- **The `brand` field** is optional — it controls what name appears on the user's bank statement (e.g., "HOUSE MONEY" instead of "BRALE").
+- **The `brand` field** is optional — it controls what name appears on the user's bank statement.
 This is a premium feature.
 - **Idempotency-Key header** — prevents duplicate transfers if a request is accidentally sent twice.

 **What this looks like in our app:**